akalenuk/wordsandbuttons/README.md

 - [Learn you a Lisp in 0 minutes](https://wordsandbuttons.online/learn_you_a_lisp_in_0_minutes.html) A short quiz to reveal your hidden knowledge of Lisp.
 <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#quizzes](https://wordsandbuttons.online/all_quizzes.html)</sup>

----

-All the code is licensed under [The Unlicense](http://unlicense.org/).

 ## See also